 Perhaps strengthening your body in other ways can still help to address your immune system gone awry.
 I don’t want to be lugging an air purifier around for the rest of my life!
 Traditional Chinese Medicine (TCM) practitioners often claim that acupuncture and herbal medicine can alleviate symptoms as well as address the root cause of hay fever.

 Since TCM is tailored to the individual’s constitution, I didn’t find any obvious herbal formulas to try for adults.
 Generally speaking, I found these herbs commonly listed in formulas to address the root cause of allergies: ginseng, huang qi (astragalus root), bai zhu, gancao.
+I’ve also read about PhytoCort which some people find to treat asthma and reduce allergies.

 For children, I’ve been looking for ways to address what seems to be cough-variant asthma in one of my kids.
 A TCM practitioner recommended a combination of liquid extract formulas from “Gentle Warriors”, a line of children’s herbal formulas.
 The formulas were selected based on my child’s constitution and the presenting symptoms.
 I’m skeptical, but also hopeful.
 We’re trying it out for 1-2 months and I’ll be sure to update this post with our results.